IntentArchitect/Docs/articles/application-development/modelling/services-designer/message-based-integration-modeling/message-based-integration-modeling.md

 ## Publishing an Integration Command

-You can publish an integration `Message` from any of the following elements:
+You can publish an 'Integration Command` from any of the following elements:

 - Service `Command`
 - Service `Operation`